This page provides a general overview of prerequisite enforcement. The official prerequisite policy has further details.

 Banner checks the student's academic record, including transfer credit, to see if the prerequisite course has been successfully completed with a passing grade.
 If the course was not successfully completed, the student will be told the prerequisite has not been met and he or she will not be allowed to register for that course.
 Prerequisite checking will occur for all students who wish to take the course, regardless of level, rank, or college.

-- Specific courses with subject and number, e.g. SOC 204, that are satisfactorily completed.
+- Specific courses with subject code and number that are satisfactorily completed, e.g. SOC 204 with a minimum grade of D–.

 - Transfer equivalents to OSU courses articulated by the Office of Admissions.